Harshkar/Arcade_machine_Python/README.md

 # Arcade_machine_Python
-This is a CLI program made with Python
+This is a CLI program of a arcade slot machine made with Python